tradegecko/tradegecko-library/README.md

   - Copy the styles to the wip.css file in the [tradegecko-examples](https://github.com/tradegecko/tradegecko-examples) repo.

   - Run locally to make sure everything still looks ok after updating.
-If the affected components and their interactions didn't break anything, bump the tradegecko-styles version in version.rb then push tradegecko-styles to github.
+If the affected components and their interactions didn't break anything, bump the tradegecko-library version in version.rb then push tradegecko-library to github.

 3. **Update the examples**

-  - Run `bundle update tradegecko-styles` in the tradegecko-examples repo.
+  - Run `bundle update tradegecko-library` in the tradegecko-examples repo.
 You will have to restart your local server and clear the SASS cache (or modify and save any scss file).
 Remove the temporary styles in wip.css

   - Add any new examples and documentation.
 Push tradegecko-examples to github and deploy to heroku.

-4. `bundle update tradegecko-styles` in your app.
+4. `bundle update tradegecko-library` in your app.